 The voting mechanism selected should be confidential and secure, accept votes according to member participation and eligibility to vote for an individual position, give notice either online or via personal email that the vote or votes were recorded, count votes and return reliable results within a short period.
 It should also be flexible, and free.

 1. Containing a form (or forms) to allow

-Register, make changes to their individual information
+members to Register, make changes to their individual information

 including changes in Project participation and email address, and the

 2. Containing a form (or forms) to allow

 appointed contact persons to inform the EC of changes within their